Culture of Australia: Historical development of Australian culture

 The British Empire expanded across the whole continent and established six colonies.
-The colonies were originally penal colonies, with the exception of Western Australia and South Australia, which were established as a "free colony" with no convicts and a vision for a territory with political and religious freedoms, together with opportunities for wealth through business and pastoral investments.
-Though Western Australia became a penal colony after insufficient numbers of free settlers arrived.
+The colonies were originally penal colonies, with the exception of Western Australia and South Australia, which were each established as a "free colony" with no convicts and a vision for a territory with political and religious freedoms, together with opportunities for wealth through business and pastoral investments.
+However, Western Australia became a penal colony after insufficient numbers of free settlers arrived.
 Adelaide, the capital of South Australia, grew from its status as a convict free region and experienced prosperity from the late nineteenth century.

 Contact between the Indigenous Australians and the new settlers ranged from cordiality to violent conflict, but the diseases brought by Europeans were devastating to Aboriginal populations and culture.
 According to the historian Geoffrey Blainey, during the colonial period: "Smallpox, measles, influenza and other new diseases swept from one Aboriginal camp to another ...
 The main conqueror of Aborigines was to be disease and its ally, demoralization."

-William Wentworth established Australia's first political party in 1835 to demand democratic government for New South Wales.
-From the 1850s, the colonies set about writing constitutions which produced democratically advanced parliaments as Constitutional Monarchies with Queen Victoria as the head of state.

-Women's suffrage in Australia was achieved from the 1890s.
+Calls for responsible government began to develop.
+William Charles Wentworth was pivotal in the creation of the first Australian parliament in New South Wales, after helping to establish the first Australian political party in 1835.
+From the 1850s, the colonies wrote constitutions which produced democratically advanced parliaments under the system of constitutional monarchy, with Queen Victoria as the head of state.Women's suffrage in Australia was achieved from the 1890s.
 Women became eligible to vote in South Australia in 1895.
 This was the first legislation in the world permitting women to stand for political office and, in 1897, Catherine Helen Spence, an Adelaidean, became the first female political candidate.
 Though constantly evolving, the key foundations for elected parliamentary government have maintained an historical continuity in Australia from the 1850s into the 21st century.

 During the colonial era, distinctive forms of Australian art, music, language and literature developed through movements like the Heidelberg school of painters and the work of bush balladeers like Henry Lawson and Banjo Paterson, whose poetry and prose did much to promote an egalitarian Australian outlook which placed a high value on the concept of "mateship".
 Games like cricket and rugby were imported from Britain at this time and with a local variant of football, Australian Rules Football, became treasured cultural traditions.